 Emily understands the importance of a strong work ethic, organization, communication, and honesty.
 She strives to give her clients the best possible experience, no matter what their legal needs may be.

-In her free time, Emily enjoys going deer hunting with her father, volunteering at Promise Place in Fayetteville, Georgia by speaking at their annual Teen Dating Violence Summit, visiting her grandparents in St. Simons, and spending time with her family and her dogs, Sanford and Swish.
+In her free time, Emily enjoys going deer hunting with her father, volunteering at Promise Place in Fayetteville, Georgia by speaking at their annual Teen Dating Violence Summit, visiting her grandparents in St. Simons, and spending time with Sanford and her cat, Maple.

 Emily has a service dog, Sanford, who can be found wandering around the office when he is not by her feet.
 Sanford attended Mercer Law with Emily and is lovingly referred to as an "Attorney at Paw."
 In Sanford's free time he likes to steal lacrosse balls from Jonathan Overman's office and cuddle with his stuffed porcupine.